 Two examples of primary standards, which satisfy all four criteria include anhydrous sodium carbonate and oxalic acid dihydrate:

-If a substance which does not meet all four criteria is used, its mass will not accurately represent the number of moles it contains.
+If a substance is used which does not meet all four criteria, its mass will not accurately represent the number of moles it contains.
 This will therefore affect the concentration of the standard solution.